kabarton62/cybersec-tools-II/sqli/exercise2.md

 **Table 1, user() and database()**

-> Capture a screenshot of the current database.
+> :anger: Capture a screenshot of the current database.

 ### Challenge 6: Enumerate tables and columns
 In a SQL shell, we would enumerate tables and columns using the **SHOW tables** and **SHOW columns in _table_** queries.
 However, we normally do not have the luxury of a SHOW statement in a SQLi attack, but we still need to enumerate tables and columns to fully exploit a database in a SQLi attack.
 Database details can be collected from the information schema database using SELECT statements.
 A [SQLi cheat sheet](https://pentestmonkey.net/cheat-sheet/sql-injection/mysql-sql-injection-cheat-sheet) can come in handy when attempting to enumerate database schema information.